 DECIMATION OF WILD HORSE HERDS

-Caving to the livestock industry, the main impetus of The Path Forward is to bring the population of wild horses on public lands to BLM's Appropriate Management Level (AML), which is only 27,000 animals — approximately the same number that was considered a threat to their extinction right before The Wild and Free Roaming Horses and Burros Act of 1971 was passed into law.
+Caving to the livestock industry, the main impetus of The Path Forward is to bring the entire population of wild horses on public lands to BLM's unfounded Appropriate Management Level (AML), which is only 27,000 animals — approximately the same number that was considered a threat to their extinction right before The Wild and Free Roaming Horses and Burros Act of 1971 was passed into law.

 To reach a population of 27,000 horses, these groups have called for massive roundups, aiming to remove as many as 20,000 horses and burros annually, but no call to reduce livestock grazing.
 This aggressive assault on wild horse herds will decimate Herd Management Areas throughout the West, all at the expense of the American taxpayer.

 There are approximately 50,000 wild horses currently being warehoused at BLM short and long term holding facilities, which costs nearly 50 million dollars annually.
 Adding an additional 20,000 horses into BLM's captivity program every year is financially untenable, jeopardizing the lives of the horses.
 Mass euthanasia and/or sending them eventually to slaughter is a real threat that should not be ignored.
 The Public Lands Council and the Farm Bureau have not changed their position about horse slaughter and they may very well use the presence of 100,000 horses in holding facilities to talk about how it’s eating up $200 million a year and argue that we must reduce the population through euthanasia or slaughter.